 - The designated handicapped spaces are available only to vehicles displaying a HP plate or a disability-parking placard.

-- Parking in the main gated lot from May 15th to October 15th requires the use of electric gates.
-Each Corinthian family is allotted two plastic parking card passes available at the front desk.
+- Parking in the main gated lot requires the use of electric gates.
+Each Corinthian family is allotted one plastic parking card pass available at the front desk.
 Misplaced cards will be replaced for a $25.00 fee.

 - Members who park in no-parking areas, block access, or who park in loading areas for more than the permitted time may have their vehicles tagged, towed (reluctantly at owner’s expense), or other disciplinary action taken in accordance with the Bylaws.

 - Members are responsible for ensuring that their guests comply with posted parking signs and rules.